scintill/electrum-web/man/electrum.1.md

       `--changeaddr`, `-c` *ADDRESS*
         send change to bitcoin address *ADDRESS*

-`password`
-  Change your wallet password.
+`password`: Change your wallet password.
-    Syntax:

   electrum password

-`payto`
-  Create and broadcast a signed transaction.
+`payto`: Create and broadcast a signed transaction.
-    Syntax:

   electrum payto *RECIPIENT* *AMOUNT*
-        *RECIPIENT* can be a bitcoin address or a label
+    *RECIPIENT* can be a bitcoin address or an address label.
     Options:
       `--fee`, `-f` *FEE*
         set transaction fee of *FEE*